GreenJon902/UltimateDrumScorerPro/src/renderer/scoreSection/README.md

 ### HeadCreator
 Along with width and height, returns a third value which is the y level and note id of the lowest note.

+### ComponentOrganiser
+Some functions may return new instructions for the ScoreSectionRenderer to process (like resizing bar now we know correct width).

 ### NormalComponentOrganiser
 It structures the group like this:
 ```